junyiwo/Zeus/README.md

 - We perform a comparison ofZeusagainst a commerciallive 360°video streaming system built on Ricoh Theta Vand YouTube and validate that our measurement results arerepresentative of real world systems

 # Hardware configureation
-Camera: GoPro Hero 6 using HDMI ouput
+Camera: GoPro Hero 6 using HDMI ouput.

-Data converter: USB Capture 4K Plus
+Data converter: USB Capture 4K Plus.
+The data converter is used to convert the HDMI ouput of the camera into USB, otherwise the cameras cannot connect with the laptop used for stitching.

-USB HubUSB Type-C Multi-Adapter
+USB Hub: USB Type-C Multi-Adapter.
+Due to the limited USB data interfaces of the laptop, we also need to use the type-c interfaces to receive the USB data.

-Charger: USB Wall Charger
+Charger: USB Wall Charger.
+It is used to charge the camera while working

 HDMI cable: UGREEN Micro HDMI Cable